chrislzm/BackInStock/FrontEnd/README.md

 # Frontend - Stock Notification Form

-This frontend application is an example stock notification widget that allows customers to register for stock notifications.
+This is an example stock notification widget that allows customers to register for stock notifications.
 It can be modified and integrated with your existing online storefront.

 Example form ([src/demo.html](src/demo.html)):